free5gc/free5gc.github.io/docs/blog/network_slice.md

-# How to deploy a free5GC slice on OpenStack
+# How to deploy a free5GC network slice on OpenStack
 ## What's Network Slicing
 Network slicing allows for the creation of multiple logical, isolated, and independent virtual networks that can coexist within a shared physical infrastructure.
 Each network slice provides dedicated and customized network resources to meet the specific requirements of different services
 The main elements of a network slice include: